rossana87/Project_4/README.md

         return (user, token)
 ```

 After creating the models, I proceeded with the authentication, which is really important.
-This block of code checks if the person making the request has provided the necessary token and if it is valid.
+The above block of code checks if the person making the request provided the necessary token and if it is valid.
 If everything is successful, it finds the corresponding user and it returns their information along with the token, which will allow them to access the app.

 #### Serializers

 After creating the models,  I created the serializers for all of them.
 These serializers play a crucial role in facilitating communication between Django and our PostgreSQL database.
 Their primary purpose is to handle data conversion.
-In the database, the data is stored in encrypted files, which can be challenging to read.
+In the database the data is stored in encrypted files, which can be challenging to read.
 Therefore, it is essential to present the data in a clear format for users accessing the API.
 I opted to display the data in JSON format.
-When data is submitted to the database, the serializer converts it into the appropriate format for storage.
-Similarly, when data is retrieved from the database, the serializer deserializes it, transforming it back into JSON format for ease of use.
+When the data is submitted to the database, the serializer converts it into the appropriate format for storage.
+Similarly, when the data is retrieved from the database, the serializer deserializes it, transforming it back into JSON format for ease of use.
-Additionally, the serializers perform validation on the data before storing it into the database, ensuring that it meets the specified criteria and constraints.
+The serializers perform validation on the data before storing it into the database, ensuring that it meets the specified criteria and constraints.
 By employing serializers, I enable efficient data conversion, clarity in data presentation, and adherence to defined data requirements during the interaction between Django and our PostgreSQL database.

 1. Cali Serializer